ashsmith/ashsmithio/_posts/magento2/2014-12-23-simple-magento2-controller-module.md

 I want to cover Magento 2 routing in more depth at a later stage.
 So we'll leave this here for now.

+--

+##### Creating our block

 We have created our controller.
 Let's create a block next, our file will be: `app/code/Ashsmith/HelloWorld/Block/HelloWorld.php`.
-Now, in this example we're not going implement any methods, so technically speaking this block is completely pointless.
-But, it's here to describe how to create a block, not the methods in it (you'll still have access to those methods in your template as usual, through the use of the `$this` variable).
+Now, in this example we're not going implement any methods, so it's a pointless class really, but if we were to implement some methods, in our template we would have access to them via the `$block` variable, NOT the `$this`. `$this` now refers to the template engine, you can get to your block from it, but `$block` makes this much easier and cleaner.

 {% highlight php %}
 <?php